rleroi/Stremio-Laravel/README.md

 php artisan serve
 ```

-5. Visit `http://localhost:8000` to configure your addon.
+5. Visit `http://localhost:8000` to see your addon.

 ## Docker Setup